 The CWWMG exists to identify, fund, and manage projects that help extend and enhance the capacity of the Catawba-Wateree River to meet human water needs (water supply, power production, industry, agriculture, and commerce) while maintaining the ecological health of the waterway.

-CWWMG Regular Meeting: Based on the undercertain arrival time and impact of approaching Winter Storm Pax, as well as the need for inclement weather preparation required of all CWWMG members, the next regular meeting been rescheduled for February 18, 2014 at 10:00 AM at the Lee S. Dukes Water Treatment Plant in Huntersville, NC.
+CWWMG Regular Meeting: The next regular meeting is scheduled for August 12, 2014 at 10:00 AM at the Lee S. Dukes Water Treatment Plant in Huntersville, NC.